obi-wan-shinobi/obi-wan-shinobi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a graduate student in computer science at TU Delft.

 My research interests lie in the theoretical foundations of machine learning, with a focus on understanding neural networks and the mechanisms behind their empirical success.
 I aim to use tools from functional analysis, operator